All Episodes

 And I have a theory.

-I'm I'm one of the average Americans who leading up to the campaign of 2006, the election of 2006.
+I'm one of the average Americans who, leading up to the campaign of 2006, the election of 2006, I frankly, and I said this after the election, I'm through carrying their water.

-Is there a recalcitrance, a reluctance on the part of elected Republicans in the House and even in the Senate to rely on the new conservative media to speak for them to defend them, to attack their enemies so that they shut up.
+Is there a recalcitrance, a reluctance on the part of elected Republicans in the House and even in the Senate to rely on the new conservative media to speak for them, to defend them, to attack their enemies, so that they shut up?

-No, I think where they are right now, and I think where the conservative movement is right now, they're with licking their wounds, number one, and we need to put that behind them.
+No, I think where they are right now, and I think where the conservative movement is right now, they're licking their wounds, number one, and we need to put that behind them.

-But I'm talking about before the election, though.
+And I'm talking about before the election, though.

-Oh, before the election.
+Oh, before the election?

 Before the election, I understand where they are now.

-They're powerless in the house.
+They're powerless in the House.

-Would you explain now that I'm jumping ahead here.
+I'm jumping ahead here.

 But I'm talking about before the election.

-Before the election, to be honest with you, they as I said earlier, they were in confusion for the entire year of 2006.
+Before the election, to be honest with you, as I said earlier, they were in confusion for the entire year of 2006.

 The Democrats knew what they were doing.